pprogrammingg/rust-tutorials/rust.md

 # Cargo
 - `cargo check` is faster than `cargo build` useful when you want to see whether code can compile
 - `cargo build --release` is a lengthier process that does some optimizations.
 When benchmarking code use the release verison

+# Env vars example
+- see `minigrep.rs` for how env var is brought in
+- example usage:
+`IGNORE_CASE=1 cargo run -- to poem.txt`
+- `Remove-Item Env:IGNORE_CASE` to remove env var